 - Open TinyUmbrella and click on ‘Start TSS Server‘

 - Enter DFU mode in iPhone by pressing Home and Power buttons together for about 10 seconds.
-Release only the Power button.
-Hold on to pressing the Home button continuously until you the screen remains entirely black
+See the Step 5 of Fix 1 above.

 - If upgrading, click on Option + Restore on Mac / Shift+Restore on Windows.
 Point to the downloaded iOS firmware file.

-This should restore iTunes to the correct iOS firmware and get rid of iTunes error 3194.
+This should restore iTunes to the correct iOS firmware and get rid of error 3194.

 This is one of the most annoying issues and quite difficult to fix.
 If you have tried all the solutions above and still seeing iTunes error 3194 either when restoring or upgrading iPhone, we suggest you to contact Apple Support.
-If you are looking for a guide on how to backup your iPhone, before restoring it, check out how to backup iPhone to iCloud.
+Also, share your error details in the comments below and we will see if there is something that we can help you further.